Seninha/files.sh/README.md

    `rm-list` | Lists files in trash.
 This command is an alias for `trash` `rm-empty` | Cleans the trash.
 This command is an alias for `trash`
      `rm-rm` | Remove permanently files from trash.
-This command is an alias for `trash`
+This command is an alias for `trash` `ls` | Lists directory contents
+      `tree` | Lists directory contents recursively in a tree view `treedu` | Lists directory contents recursively in a tree view and size of objects

 ## Installation